-Former NPP MP optimistic Finance Minister will exempt pensioners from E-Levy
+Former NPP MP optimistic Finance Minister will exempt pensioners from e-levy

-Speaking on the Key Points on TV3 Saturday April 2, Mr Rickets Hagan who is also Cape Coast South Member of Parliament said “There are actually intellectual or academic reasons why we think the e-levy will was a bad one.
+Speaking on the Key Points on TV3 Saturday, April 2, Mr. Rickets Hagan who is also a Cape Coast South Member of Parliament said “There are actually intellectual or academic reasons why we think the e-levy will be a bad one.
 One of them is obviously pensions.

 “We have talked about savings, we have talked about money on people’s wallet that government just want to take it away and pensions became one of them.